robotics-erlangen/autoref/README.md

 separately is **not** neccesary!

 ## Usage
-In order to use the Autoref, run the previously built `autoref`.
+In order to use the Autoref, run the previously built binary `autoref`.

 The program receives the Protobuf data via network from SSL-Vision and the Refbox.